David-Godspower/Python-Projects/README_Inspirational_Quote_of_the_Day.md

 # Inspirational Quote of the Day

 ## Description
-This program displays inspirational quotes based on three areas - Technology,Arts and Self Improvement.
+This program displays inspirational quotes based on three areas - Technology, Arts and Self Improvement.

 ## Features
 - Displays a random inspirational quote of the day.
 - Allows users to choose their area of interest.

 ## Code Explanation
-This program selects quote from a predefined lists and display it to the user based on the user's interest.
+This program selects quotes from a predefined lists and display it to the user based on the their interest.

 ## ## Installation
 To run this project, you need to have Python installed on your machine.
 You can download it from [python.org](https://www.python.org/downloads/).